- Compliance System

 At Terumo, the Internal Control Committee, which is responsible for enacting the Internal Control System within the Terumo Group in accordance with the "Internal Control System Design Basic Policy" approved by the Board of Directors, shall deliberate and make decisions regarding important policies related to compliance, and regularly report the status of these activities to the Board of Directors and Audit/Supervisory Committee.
 The Chief Legal Officer (CLO) shall be the primary entity implementing the compliance system across the Terumo Group, and under the leadership of the CLO, promote a variety of measures by creating related rules, performing training and education, collecting employee oaths, and coordinating with the compliance officers of the Terumo Group companies who are in charge of promoting compliance related activities to quickly discover and ascertain problems.
 In the event that significant compliance violations, etc. occur, a handling team shall be immediately organized under the direction of the chairperson of the Internal Control Committee, and that team shall, in addition to handling and resolving the occurrence, report or make proposals to the Internal Control Committee regarding the cause and recurrence prevention measures.

-Compliance with the Code of Conduct of the Terumo Group
+Compliance with the Code of Conduct for the Terumo Group

 Terumo's corporate mission, "Contributing to Society through Healthcare," is the goal not only of the company but of all associates who work for Terumo.
 We will continue to conduct honest and fair business practices based on strict legal compliance and corporate ethics in order to maintain our position as an ethical healthcare company.

-The Code of Conduct of the Terumo Group states that "Each Associate must conduct business activities honestly, take responsible action for environmental conservation and make consistent efforts to enable the company to become a role model reliable corporate citizen."
+The Code of Conduct of the Terumo Group states that "Each Associate must conduct business activities honestly, act in a manner that demonstrates responsibility for environmental conservation and seek to become a model citizen within the corporate group.”
 We carry out training on the Code of Conduct tailored to each site and encourage associates to recognize the importance of corporate ethics.
 As a global company, we also clearly state and promote the need to respect human rights and eliminate discrimination in our Code of Conduct.

 Appropriate Relationships with Public Officials